pivotal-cf/docs-pks/vsphere-nsxt-index-install.hbs.md

 ## Install NSX on vSphere

-To install NSX on vSphere for Tanzu Kubernetes Grid Integrated Edition, complete the following sections in the order listed:
+To install NSX on vSphere for {{  vars.product }}, complete the following sections in the order listed:

 <ul>
   <li>